facebookresearch/hydra/website/docs/tutorial/20_config_file.md

 ### Strict mode
-Strict mode is a modifier in Hydra's decorator that prevents the introduction of new configuration options through overrides.
-I.e., strict mode lets you override previously seen options but not adding new ones.
-This is useful for catching mistakes in both the command line overrides and in the code early.
+`Strict mode` is useful for catching mistakes in both the command line overrides and in the code early.
-Enabling it will change the behavior of the `cfg` object such that:
-* Accessing a key that is not in the config will result in a `KeyError` instead of returning `None`
-* Attempting to insert a new key will result in a `KeyError` instead of inserting the key

-You can learn more about this OmegaConf functionality [here](https://omegaconf.readthedocs.io/en/latest/usage.html#configuration-flags)

 Strict mode is on by default when you specify a configuration file for the `config_path` argument in `@hydra.main` decorator.
-It can be turned on or off (regardless of how `config_path` option in used) via the `strict` argument in your `@hydra.main()` decorator:
+It can be turned on or off via the `strict` argument in your `@hydra.main()` decorator.

 ```python
 @hydra.main(config_path='config.yaml')